“Lawyers can rock.”

 This is the part where I tell you to leave your guru and go find another or whatever.
 Cause the 50 or so times that you call yourself “beautiful” every morning might be doing you more harm than good, whether you realize it or not – in which case you probably don’t.

 If you read that first sentence – either as a lawyer or as a fellow blockhead – and immediately thought, ”yeah, you’re right.
 Lawyers CAN rock,” I can bet my soul that your life is miserable.
 And that’s not on the ‘60s.
-Because that implies that there was a time in history where it was all milk and honey and then some doofus just had to eat the forbidden fruit so now we’re all stuck missing the “good ol’ days.”
+Because that implies that there was a time in history when it was all milk and honey and then some doofus just had to eat the forbidden fruit so now we’re all stuck missing the “good ol’ days.”

 Just in case you haven’t been reading this blog, here’s something you should imprint on your forehead: There are no ‘good ol’ days’.
-A failure to realize this is one explanation why you’re finding it so hard to actively find solutions to present problems and even simply cherish the present for what it is.
+A failure to realize this is one explanation on why you’re finding it so hard to actively find solutions to present problems and even simply cherish the present for what it is.

 Life is change.
 It all depends on how you react to it.